Vision/Optometry

 Primary and Specialty Eye Care

-The Optometry Clinic provides primary comprehensive eye examinations addressing refractive error, acute and chronic ocular health conditions, and the treatment and management of ocular diseases.
+The Optometry Clinic provides primary comprehensive eye examinations addressing refractive errors, acute and chronic ocular health conditions, and the treatment and management of ocular diseases.

-If secondary ophthalmologic care or surgical intervention is necessary, referrals are generated for ophthalmology or other subspecialty clinics.
+If secondary ophthalmologic care or surgical intervention is necessary, referrals are generated to ophthalmology or other subspecialty clinics.

 Eyeglasses are provided to active duty service members and retirees.
 A written eyeglasses prescription will be provided to obtain civilian frames as desired.

-Please note!
-If you’ve suffered an injury and are in danger of losing your eyesight, go to the nearest emergency room.
-Acute patients may walk in for red eye, foreign-body sensation, ocular pain, or sudden onset of decreased vision.
+Please note: If you’ve suffered an eye injury and are in danger of losing your eyesight, go to the nearest emergency room immediately.

 Contact lens fittings can and do change due to various reasons; we may not be able to renew an improperly fitting contact lens prescription.